graemet-umich/Election_Analysis/README.md

 # Election Analysis
-The Colorado Board of Elections requires an election audit for a U.S. Congressional Precinct election.
+The Colorado Board of Elections requires an election audit for a U.S. Congressional District election.

 ## Overview of Election Audit
 An election audit is required by the Colorado Board of Elections to certify an election.
-There was an initial request for a limited audit of a Colorado U.S. Congressional Precinct election, but requirements changed, and a more detailed audit was needed.
+There was an initial request for a limited audit of a Colorado U.S. Congressional District election, but requirements changed, and a more detailed audit was needed.

 ### Election Results Received
 The election results from three different voting methods (mail-in ballots, punch cards, and direct recording electronic counting machines) were combined and provided here in a tabulated CSV file.
 A single vote is represented by a record (row) consisting of a Ballot ID, the County in which the vote was cast, and the candidate chosen.